Dan Jovevski, Freya Gan, Blaize Pengilly, Natasha

 Blaize Pengilly 04:11

 Yeah, awesome.
 All right.
 So let's take a look at the 50/30/20 rule.
 Now, this budget actually has a very impressive history.
 It was introduced by Elizabeth Warren who's actually a US Senator now.
-Before that she was a law professor throughout the 70s 80s and 90s specializing in bankruptcy law.
+Before that she was a law professor throughout the 70s 80s and 90s specialising in bankruptcy law.
 Now Warren published the 50/30/20 rule in her book, all your work, the ultimate lifetime money plan back in 2005.
 The premise of the budget is pretty simple.
 What you do is you divide up your income after tax into three buckets.
 So the first bucket bucket one will have 50% of your income after tax in it and that goes towards needs so that things like your rent or your mortgage, your electricity bill healthcare Basic groceries transport everything that you need as a human to survive.
 The second bucket is the 20% bucket.
 Now this bucket is where 20% of your income after tax goes towards savings or debt.
 So this might be, you know, a holiday fund or an emergency fund or savings for retirement, it may be going towards paying off a loan or your credit card debt, but 20% of your income after tax goes into the second bucket.
 The third and final bucket is your 30% bucket, which is your once bucket.
-My personal favorite bucket.
+My personal favourite bucket.
 So this is where you can spend your money on holidays and movie tickets and your Netflix subscription or the more expensive cheese at the supermarket.
 If you're feeling a little bit boozy, you know that the bucket the third bucket is via once so where you can have more of your fun spending.
 Shall we put it

 Dan Jovevski 05:56